Evelle J. Younger: Career

 Younger retired from public service in 1979 and joined the firm Buchalter, Nemer, Fields, & Younger as a senior partner (named Buchalter, Nemer, Fields, Chrystie and Younger at the time).

 Personal life

 Younger married Mildred Eberhard on July 3, 1942.
-Their son, Eric, was born in San Francisco in 1943.
+Their son, Eric, who became a Los Angeles County Superior Court judge, was born in San Francisco in 1943.

 Younger died from heart disease at his home in the Hollywood Hills on May 4, 1989, at the age of 70.
 He is interred in the Los Angeles National Cemetery alongside his wife, Mildred Eberhard Younger, who died in 2006.